Whoaa512/starred/README.md

 - [svanderbleek/haskellandchill.com](https://github.com/svanderbleek/haskellandchill.com) - writing on haskell

+## GDScript

+- [drwhut/tabletop-club](https://github.com/drwhut/tabletop-club) - An open-source platform for playing tabletop games in a physics-based 3D environment for Windows, macOS, and Linux!
+Made with the Godot Engine.

 ## GLSL

 - [dmnsgn/glsl-conditionals](https://github.com/dmnsgn/glsl-conditionals) - Daniel Holden's functions designed to avoid conditionals in GLSL, available both as ES modules strings and as GLSL files for use with glslify.